rng-guy/NFSMWBartender/APPENDIX.md

 * The unedited configuration files for this feature set approximate the game's vanilla values.

 * You can disable this entire feature set by deleting all of its configuration files.

-* You can disable any feature of this set by deleting the file containing its parameter group.
-This doesn't apply to the three fixes, which are tied to the whole feature set instead.

 * Bartender disables this feature set if you leave any free-roam "Chasers" spawn table empty.